 As motorcycle accident lawyers in Florida, Dolman Law Group has handled many serious motorcycle accident claims involving lane splitting.
 This dangerous practice can cause accidents that have devastating financial, physical, and mental consequences for all parties involved.
 Our team will relentlessly pursue damages on your behalf in a Florida motorcycle accident lawsuit.
 We encourage you to reach out to our award-winning team for further insight into your legal options.

-As a motorcycle accident lawyer in Florida, I have grown accustomed to the act of lane splitting.
-When a motorcycle operator drives between two lanes of stopped or slower moving cars in Florida, they are breaking the law.
-This behavior, known as “lane splitting,” is not illegal in some states.
-However, Florida is not one of those jurisdictions.
+When a motorcycle operator drives between two lanes of stopped or slower-moving cars in Florida, they are breaking the law.
+This behavior, known as “lane splitting,” is legal in some states.
+However, lane splitting is illegal in Florida for motorcyclists.

 Is Lane Splitting Safe?